safedotme/safe/README.md

 Please refer to the [contributing guide](https://github.com/safedotme/safe/blob/main/CONTRIBUTING.md) for how to install and run Safe from sources.

 Have a question regarding any of these topics?
-Reach out to me at [mark@joinsafe.me](mailto:mark@joinsafe.me) or join our [Discord Server](https://discord.gg/WZrjydnM) and ask questions there 🙂
+Reach out to me at [me@markmusic.io](mailto:me@markmusic.io) or join our [Discord Server](https://discord.gg/WZrjydnM) and ask questions there 🙂

 # Contributors